Conservation

 Restoring coral reefs by hedging our bets

-Coral reef restoration needs corals with traits that, combined, underpin resilience, persistence, and ecosystem services, says a University of Melbourne expert
+Coral reef restoration needs a set of coral species with traits that, combined, underpin resilience, persistence, and ecosystem services

 For coral, teamwork makes the dream work

-A University of Melbourne discovery of clusters of two types of bacteria in the tentacles of corals is shedding light on their role in coral reef health
+The discovery of clusters of two types of bacteria in the tentacles of corals sheds light on their role in coral reef health

 Captive breeding to prevent extinction

-New University of Melbourne research into the embryo health of captive bred Southern Corroboree frogs may help their survival and guide conservation efforts.
+New research into the embryo health of captive bred Southern Corroboree frogs may help their survival and guide conservation efforts

 Conserving the world’s oldest processional dragon

-The University of Melbourne's Grimwade Conservation Services have been conserving Loong 龍, the oldest intact Imperial processional dragon in the world.
+For the last year, Grimwade Conservation Services has been conserving Loong 龍, the oldest intact Imperial processional dragon in the world

 Using genetics to conserve wildlife